epageperron/epageperron.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Émilie is a Research Associate at the Archaeological Data Service, University of York, and will begin a Research Fellow appointment there in June 2026.
-She holds affiliations with the Faculty of Asian and Middle Eastern Studies at the University of Oxford and the Max Planck Institute of Geoanthropology in Jena.
+She holds an affiliation with the Max Planck Institute of Geoanthropology in Jena.
 She is also Co-Director of the Cuneiform Digital Library Initiative.

 Her topical research interests encompass Mesopotamian social history, human-environment relationships, Sumerian philology, and computational linguistics of cuneiform languages.
 She reuses and develops cutting-edge technologies required to attain her research objectives and to preserve and render accessible digital cultural heritage.